woojinko/rendezvous/README.md

   * param: code (int)
     * The user generated 6-digit code for their rendezvous group
   * param: lat (float)
-    * The user's latitude (float
+    * The user's latitude
   * param: lon (float)
     * The user's longitude
-* GET rendezvous
+* GET rendezvous, party_size, get_dest
   * param: code (int)
     * The 6-digit code used to identify the user's group
+* GET locate_party
+  * param: code (int)
+    * The 6-digit code used to identify the user's group
+  * param: user_id (int)
+    * The id of the user who sent the request

+## Testing with Postman

+Load both collections into [Postman]() and run Rendezvous 1 and then 2.
+The requests in Rendezvous 1 are not idempotent so you must only run Rendezvous 1 once.

 ## Built With